MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- Title: Improvements to tab interactions -->
 <!-- Subtitle: Interactions related to hovering, selecting, and closing tools are more predictable. -->

 Tabs for each tool have been reformatted to reduce the chance of accidentally closing a tool.
-On each tab in the main toolbar, we added:
+On each tab in the main toolbar and in the toolbar of the drawer, we added:
 *  Spacing around the tab.
 *  Spacing around the close (`x`) button in the tab.
 *  A background color when hovering over the tab.